streamlit/streamlit/docs/main_concepts.md

 their operating system.
 If so, then that preference will be used.
 Otherwise, the Light theme is applied by default.

-You can also change the active theme by navigating to "Settings" → "Appearance" in the main menu.
+You can also change the active theme from "☰" → "Settings" → "Appearance".

 ![Changing Themes](media/change_theme.gif)